OpenTTD/OpenTTD/README.md

 through the file called 'known-bugs.txt' which is distributed with OpenTTD like this readme.

-For tracking our bugs we are using a bug tracker called Flyspray.
-You can find the tracker at http://bugs.openttd.org/.
+For tracking our bugs we are using Githubs issue tracker.
+You can find the tracker at [https://github.com/OpenTTD/OpenTTD/issues](https://github.com/OpenTTD/OpenTTD/issues).
 Before actually reporting take a look through the already reported bugs there to see if the bug is already known.
 The 'known-bugs.txt' file might be a bit outdated at the moment you are reading it as only bugs known before the release are documented there.
 Also